casper-network/docs-archive/dapp/erc20/contract.md

     }
 }
 ```
-The idea is to convert arguments into `Input` enum and use `input_parser::from_args()` in contracts.
+The idea is to convert arguments into the `Input` enum and use `input_parser::from_args()` in contracts.

 ## Implement ERC20Trait
-We already implemented `ERC20Trait` once in [Logic Tests](logic-test.html#test-token-implemetation).
-Now we'll do it again, using blockchain as a state storage this time.
+We already implemented `ERC20Trait` once in [Logic Tests](logic-test.html#test-token-implementation).
+Now we'll do it again, using blockchain as the state storage this time.
 ```rust
 // src/contract/erc20.rs